farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 highway.
 All the other vehicles on the highway are messages from the other services.
 The, oaks, canbus, trackfollower, etc... can all be accessed from this EventClient.

+It can also be used for subsrbibing to all other services that might be used by your custom application.

 More details on the .subscribe() method can be found here:
 [**event_client.py**](https://github.com/farm-ng/farm-ng-core/blob/main/py/farm_ng/core/event_client.py)